SERC-IoT/ESP8266-Starter-HC-SR04-Ultrasonic-Sensor/README.md

 # HC-SR04 Ultrasonic Distance Sensor

-Code for getting started with a HC-SR04 Ultrasonic distance sensor and a ESP based development board (like Wemos D1 mini).
+Code for getting started with a HC-SR04 Ultrasonic distance sensor and an ESP based development board (like Wemos D1 mini).

 ![sensor](assets/hc-sr04-sensor.jpg)